masoudrahimi39/Hands-On-Projects-2/Generating Hand Writtern Digits using Deep Learning/README.md

 Welcome to our project focused on generating hand-written digits using Variational Autoencoder networks, often referred to as VAEs.
 VAEs are powerful generative models used for data generation, consisting of two main components: the encoder and the decoder.

-Note: The readme is translated my persian report into English by Google Translate and revised by ChatGPTf
+Note: The readme is translated from my Persian report into English by Google Translate and revised by ChatGPT.
 ## Project Description

 The primary distinction between Variational Autoencoder networks and regular autoencoders lies in the encoder section.
 Unlike traditional autoencoders, VAEs generate two vectors in the encoder: one containing means and another containing standard deviations.
 In the decoder section, after sampling these average and standard deviation vectors, the output is produced.
 Unlike autoencoders, VAEs do not aim to reproduce input images exactly.
 Instead, they generate new images, performing statistical manipulations in such a way that the generated patterns are different from the original patterns in the encoding part, yet belong to the same category.